Beetroot Rasam Recipe (Beetroot Saaru)

 It is tangy, spicy, and loaded with warm flavors.

-This recipe is super easy to make and comes together in under 30 minutes using a few simple ingredients.
+This recipe is incredibly easy to make and comes together in under 30 minutes, using just a few simple ingredients.

 Ingredients